-I haven’t told anyone else, but may be they have figured it out.
-After all, I live in a society, where marriage is the norm: I am now in my 30s and I am still not married (quelle horreur!)
+I haven’t told anyone else, although I'm sure they've figured it out by now.
+I live in a society, where marriage is the norm: I am now in my 30s and am still not married, which is a big deal here!

-What's it like for a gay boy growing up in Kathmandu?
+What's it like growing up gay in Nepal?

-Nepal is a socially conservative family.
-Boys are expected to eventually marry in Hindu culture and gayness is not particularly accepted.
+Nepal is a socially conservative country.
+Boys are expected to eventually marry in Hindu culture, and gayness is not particularly accepted.

-There isn't much of a scene outside Kathmandu and gays used mobile phone apps like Grindr and Scruff to connect with each other.
+The gay scene of Nepal is largely based in Thamel, central Kathmandu.
+Outside of the capital, there isn't much of a gay scene anywhere else.
+We use gay mobile phone apps like Grindr and Scruff to connect with each other.

-#05 Are there any gay friendly hotels you recommend in Kathmandu or Nepal in general?
+Are there any gay friendly hotels you recommend in Kathmandu?

-For Kathmandu, based on the opinions of gay friends from abroad who've visited Nepal, I would recommend any of these hotels:
+For Kathmandu, based on the opinions of gay friends from abroad who've visited Nepal, I would recommend these ones: